top of page

 When Caring for Others Becomes Compulsive

 A trauma-informed, attachment-based formulation of over-caring and self-sacrifice Conceptual Summary (for psychologically minded readers) Some people organise their sense of safety around caring for others.
-This is not altruism or people-pleasing, but a trauma-based attachment strategy that develops when early emotional care was unreliable or absent.
-Compulsive caregiving reflects an inverted attachment pattern, a missing internal experience of being cared for, and the adopti
+Not as altruism or people-pleasing, but a trauma-based attachment strategy that develops when early emotional care was unreliable or absent.
+Compulsive caregiving reflects an inverted attachment pattern, a missing internal experience of being cared for, and the adoption of

 Gemini Thomson